Remarks on motives of abelian type: Murre's conjectures and motives of abelian type Proof of Theorem

 (B) $\CH_l(M_i) = 0$ for $i<2l$.

 (C) $F^\nu \CH_l(M) := \bigoplus_{i \geq 2l+\nu} \CH_l(M_i)$ does not depend on the choice of a Chow--K\"unneth decomposition.

 (D) $\CH_l(M_{2l})_\hom = 0$ for all $l$. \end{conjecture}

 There are several remarks to be made about the formulation of Murre's conjectures given above; see Remarks \ref{strongB}, \ref{remarkC} and \ref{remarkD}.
-On the behavior of those conjectures with respect to field extensions, we refer to Propositions \ref{basechange} and \ref{basechange2}.
+On the behavior of those conjectures with respect to field extensions, we refer to Propositions \ref{basechange} and \ref{basechange}.
 On the independence of conjectures (B) and (D) with respect to the choice of a Chow--K\"unneth decomposition as in (A), we refer to Proposition \ref{indB} for a partial answer.
 Finally, on links between conjectures (B) and (C), we refer to Proposition \ref{indC}.

-\begin{remark}[On conjecture (B)] Sometimes, conjecture (B) for varieties is stated in a stronger form which takes the following form for motives: if $M=(X,p,n)$ has a Chow--K\"unneth decomposition $M=\bigoplus_{i \in \Z} M_i$, then $\CH_l(M_i) = 0$ for $i<2l$ and for $i > l -n + \dim X$.
-However, a combination of Murre's conjectures with the Lefschetz standard conjecture implies the strong form of conjecture (B).
+\begin{remark}[On conjecture (B)] Usually, conjecture (B) for varieties is stated in a stronger form which takes the following form for motives: if $M=(X,p,n)$ has a Chow--K\"unneth decomposition $M=\bigoplus_{i \in \Z} M_i$, then $\CH_l(M_i) = 0$ for $i<2l$ and for $i > l -n + \dim X$.
+However, a combination of Murre's conjectures with the Lefschetz standard conjecture for $M$ implies the strong form of conjecture (B).
+In particular, if $M=(X,p,n)$ is of abelian type, then it is known that $\CH_l(M_i) = 0$ for $i > l -n + \dim X$.
 Also, the formulation given in Conjecture \ref{Murreconj} has the advantage of not involving a variety $X$ and an integer $n$ such that $M = (X,p,n)$. \end{remark}

 \begin{remark} [On conjecture (C)] Let $G$ be the filtration on $\CH_l(M)$ induced by a Chow--K\"unneth decomposition $M= \bigoplus M'_i$.
 In (C), $F^\nu \CH_l(M)$ and $G^\nu \CH_l(M)$ are meant to coincide as sub-vector spaces of $\CH_l(M)$ (not to be merely isomorphic, as would be the case, for instance, were $M$ finite-dimensional). \end{remark}